Viceroy's commissioned officer: Status and responsibilities

 The term 'Viceroy's Commissioned Officer' was formally adopted in 1885 as a substitute for the previously used 'Native Officer' (NO).
 In the same year, the term Native was dropped from regimental titles.
 These ranks were created to facilitate effective liaison between the British officers and their Indian troops.
 The soldiers who were promoted to VCO rank had long service and good service records, spoke reasonably fluent English, and could act as a common liaison point between officers and men and as advisers to the British officers on Indian affairs.

 VCOs were treated and addressed with respect.
 Even a British officer would address a VCO as, for instance, 'subedar sahib' or 'sahib'.
 Nevertheless, they were only saluted by Indian rank and file, not by European other ranks and officers.
 Furthermore, VCOs did not mess with British officers but ran their own.

 The three former presidency armies of Bengal, Bombay, and Madras were transformed into the newly established Army of India, in 1895.
-Each infantry regiment consisted now of one battailon of eight companies, with six British officers in the headquarters und two further British officers as wing officers resp. wing commanders.
-A 'wing' was a half-bataillon of four companies.
+Each infantry regiment consisted now of one battalion of eight companies, with six British officers in the headquarters and two further British officers as wing officers resp. wing commanders.
+A 'wing' was a half-battalion of four companies.
 A company was led by one Subadar, assisted by one Jemadar.
 The company itself counted ten native NCOs, 75 sepoys and two drummers.
 In the 1890s, the two wings were replaced by four 'double companies', commanded by one British Major or Captain, while the Indian chain of command maintained unaffected.
 By 1914 the proportion of VCOs to KCOs in an Indian infantry battalion was 16 to 14.

 In irregular regiments such as those of the Silladar Cavalry, VCOs enjoyed a greater leeway and consequently a higher status due to the smaller number of British officers present.
 Usually, only the Commandant, the Second-in-Command, the Adjutant and the Surgeon were British, so a troop (equivalent to an infantry company) was commanded by a native resp.
 Indian Officer, who could even rise to squadron commander.
-From 1885, a Silladar regiment consisted of four (previously three) squadrons, with a British commander and a British S-in-C each.
-Each squadron had two 'half-squadrons' or troops of nine Indian NCOs, 70 sowars and one trumpeter, each led by a Rissaldar and a Jemadar as S-i-C.
+From 1885, a Silladar regiment consisted of four (previously three) squadrons, with a British commander and a British 2IC each.
+Each squadron had two 'half-squadrons' or troops of nine Indian NCOs, 70 sowars and one trumpeter, each led by a Rissaldar and a Jemadar as 2IC.